 A person is given a desk appearance ticket if his offense is relatively not very serious, and the court does not need to immediately intervene by doing things such as setting bail or issuing an order of protection.

 Generally speaking, under New York Criminal Procedure Law 150.20, police officers are required to issue desk appearance tickets for all misdemeanors and low-level (class E) felonies.
+If the police process a person through through the jail system and do not issue a desk appearance ticket when they are supposed to, they may be liable for police misconduct.
 However, many exceptions apply, so oftentimes, people charged with misdemeanors are still processed through the system and not given a desk appearance ticket.
 For example, domestic violence misdemeanors typically do not result in a desk appearance ticket because the court often issues orders of protection to immediately protect the alleged victim and to do so, the defendant must be processed through the system.

 Some common exceptions to the general rule that desk appearance tickets must be given for misdemeanors and low-level felonies include, but are not limited to:

 - The defendant has warrants for their arrest for not appearing in court

 - The defendant failed to appear in court proceedings in the last two years

 - The person doesn’t have an ID

 - The person is charged with domestic violence